shenlin9/shenlin.ltd/source/_posts/Python - Exception.md

 ## Built-in Exception

-AirthmeticError     For errors in numeric calculation.
+ArithmeticError     For errors in numeric calculation.
 AssertionError	    If the assert statement fails.
 AttributeError	    When an attribute assignment or the reference fails.
 EOFError	        If there is no input or the file pointer is at EOF.